 Before you have a child, you think you know what kind of parent you’re going to be.
-I thought I’d be relaxed and go with the flow—turned out my daughter thrived on structure.
+I thought I’d be a totally relaxed parent and go with the flow.
+And it turned out my daughter thrived on structure.
 I imagined we’d spend hours playing with each other’s hair.
 Nuh-uh.
 That kid even looks at a brush and she screams.

 Every time she tried to take a bigger step in the playground, my frown deepened in fear.
-Every time she got innocently curious and ran off to see something, I’d yell, ‘Watch out,’ ‘Slow down,’ or ‘Be careful.’
+Every time she got innocently curious and ran off to see something, I’d yell, “Watch out!”
+“Slow down!” or ‘Be careful!”
+The exact opposite of being a relaxed parent.

 There’s a running joke among my friends that I never have to worry about the dreaded mid-day call from school.
 You know, that one where they’re calling to say your child fell doing something crazy in the playground?
 My daughter is so cautious she won’t attempt more than the first two monkey bars.
 And I’ve secretly been thrilled.
 So long as her timidity never held her back socially, I’ve been quite content not to have that extra worry on top of the usual ordinary parenting concerns.